Back to Samsung SmartThings Guides

 Common Causes

-• Automation condition logic incorrect after update
+• Automation logic changed or became invalid after an update

-• Hub firmware update changed automation behavior
+• Hub firmware update altered automation behavior

-• Too many automations causing processing bottleneck
+• Too many automations creating a processing bottleneck

 Most fixes happen in the first 3 steps.